GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 // Set the report number to lookup var reportNumber = "2141438171";

-// Construct the payload to be POSTed to the graphql server var query_variables = new Dictionary<string, string>
+// Construct the request body to be POSTed to the graphql server var query_variables = new Dictionary<string, string>
 {
     { "ReportNumber", reportNumber}
 };
-var payload = new Dictionary<string, object>
+var body = new Dictionary<string, object>
 {
     { "query", query },
     { "variables", query_variables }